1980s in music

+Popular artists from the 1980s include Michael Jackson, Prince, Madonna, Whitney Houston, U2, Bruce Springsteen, George Michael, and the Police.

 Economics

 Reflecting on changes in the music industry during the 1980s, Robert Christgau later wrote in Christgau's Record Guide: The '80s (1990):

-Commercial stardom, as measured by music recording sales certifications, replaced artistry as an indication of a musician's significance, according to Christgau.
+According to Christgau, commercial stardom, as measured by music recording sales certifications, replaced artistry as an indication of a musician's significance.
 "When art is intellectual property, image and aura subsume aesthetic substance, whatever exactly that is", he explained.
 "When art is the capital, sales interface with aesthetic quality—Thriller's numbers are part of its experience."

 North America

 Pop

-The 1980s saw the reinvention of Michael Jackson, and the worldwide superstardom of Prince, Madonna and Whitney Houston, who were all among the most successful musicians during this time.
+The 1980s saw the reinvention of Michael Jackson, and the worldwide superstardom of Prince, Madonna, and Whitney Houston, who were all among the most successful musicians during this time.